ndrean/phoenix_solid/README.md

 ### Esbuild

-You need to modify the `Esbuild` configuration to use the custom plugin `solidPlugin`.
+You set up a custom `Esbuild` configuration to use the [custom plugin `solidPlugin`](https://github.com/amoutonbrady/esbuild-plugin-solid).
 Since SolidJS uses JSX for templating, we have to be sure Esbuild compiles the JSX files for **SolidJS**.

 The Phoenix documentation explains [how to add a plugin](https://hexdocs.pm/phoenix/asset_management.html#esbuild-plugins).
 Esbuild will build the assets when we run the following function: